Nandhini31/express-handlebars/README.md

 # Design and Approach

-The approach started with breaking down the problem into small steps and indetifying dependent packages.
+The approach started with breaking down the problem into small steps and identifying dependent packages.

+After trying out  different view engines like Pug, EJS and Handlebar.
+Advantages of handlebar was simple parsing of markdown for templating also compatibility with testing libraries(Mocha and Chai)

+I had to decide on file system packages, markdown parser that is compatible with Handlebars.

 I followed a TDD approach  Red-Green-Refactor.

-After researching and trying different ones like Pug, EJS and Handlebar.
-Advantages of handlebar was simple parsing of markdown for templating also compatibility with testing libraries(Mocha and Chai)
+I started implementing tests for status 200 , status 404 and then started testing and  building different routes.
+The challenge was to compare the html returned by the template engine and the one that is actually rendered on the screen.

 Code Structure